 Within 3-5 years after graduation, ISE alumni are expected to have:

-- Created value by applying appropriate industrial and systems engineering tools to design/redesign integrated systems/processes, solve problems, implement innovative solutions, and improve organizational outcomes.
+- Created value by applying industrial and systems engineering methods, via critical thinking, to design/redesign integrated systems/processes via the identification, creation, and implementation of sustainable solutions.

 - Communicated effectively with different audiences and stakeholders, both in-person and online, using written, oral, and visual media.

-- Worked effectively in teams having attributes such as varying organizational backgrounds, positions, geographic locations, and demographic compositions.
+- Worked effectively and inclusively in teams having attributes such as varying organizational backgrounds, positions, geographic locations, and demographic compositions.

-- Served the profession, community, and society, as exemplified in our motto Ut Prosim.
+- Served the profession, community, and society, as exemplified in our motto Ut Prosim (That I May Serve).